jasoncovelli/mechanical-engineering-portfolio/aircraft-conceptual-design/README.md

 Conceptual design of a midsize VIP jet under transport-category performance constraints.
 The project followed a structured sizing approach beginning with mission definition, followed by constraint-based performance analysis, iterative refinement of wing loading and thrust-to-weight parameters, and integration of propulsion, fuel storage, and cabin layout considerations.

 Initial performance estimates produced excessive takeoff field length (>10,000 ft).
 Iterative refinement of W/S and T/W selections reduced runway requirements while maintaining cruise efficiency and mission range targets.
+The final configuration derived from the selected design parameters is shown in Figures 2 and 3.

 **My Contributions and Engineering Process**